ranebo/mosquitto-socketio/README.md

     sudo apt-get install python-virtualenv

+or with pip:

+    sudo pip install virtualenv

 ## Setup
 The use of virtualenv is optional but recommended.

-Clone this repo, setup virtualenv and use pip to install requirements.
+Clone this repo, setup virtualenv, and use pip to install requirements.

     git clone https://github.com/ranebo/mosquitto-socketio.git
     cd mosquitto-socketio